-Contracted Core Faculty will be offered annual employment agreements, which will specify total compensation and responsibilities for the given academic/fiscal year.
-Faculty with administrative duties will be given employment agreements that spell out his/her fuller duties, and adjusted compensation may be considered.
+Contracted Core Faculty are offered annual employment agreements, which specifies total compensation and responsibilities for the given academic/fiscal year.
+Faculty with administrative duties are given employment agreements that spell out their fuller duties, and adjusted compensation may be considered.

-1. The annual employment agreement is normally for a period of twelve months of service.

-Instructional and other duties will normally be assigned within the three academic trimesters and will be subject to the established course schedule prepared by the Registrar.

-- 2. A Core Faculty contract includes instruction, research and development, writing, praxis, and administration over the three trimesters of the academic calendar.
+- 1. The annual employment agreement is normally for a period of twelve months of service.
+Instructional and other duties are normally assigned within the three academic trimesters and are subject to the established course schedule prepared by the Registrar/Associate Dean of Academic Administration or the Associate Registrar. - 2.
+A Core Faculty contract includes instruction, research and development, writing, praxis, and administration over the three trimesters of the academic calendar.
 Full time instructional load is considered 16-18 credit hours.
-In cases where the instructional load assigned exceeds the 18 credit hour limit, arrangements for additional compensation will be authorized by the Provost. - 3.
-Duties constituting part of a normal Core Faculty load in addition to instruction will include assigned academic advising and mentoring.
+In cases where the instructional load assigned exceeds the 18 credit hour limit, arrangements for additional compensation is authorized by the Provost. - 3.
+Duties constituting part of a normal Core Faculty load in addition to instruction include assigned academic advising and mentoring.
 Every faculty member is expected to participate in a reasonable amount of committee, professional, ministry, and development tasks relevant to graduate school life.
-In some cases, faculty members engage in significant research, writing, organizational, or other efforts beneficial to his/her field and the graduate school.
-Duties that the faculty member is accountable for are set forth in the annual Faculty Employment Contract. - 4.
-Faculty development meetings or training may be required on an occasional basis at the discretion of the Provost.
+In some cases, faculty members engage in significant research, writing, organizational, or other efforts beneficial to their field and the graduate school.
+Duties that the faculty member is accountable for are set forth in the annual Faculty Employment Contract.

-B. Compensation.

-- 1. Annual faculty salary levels are based on the Faculty Salary Schedule established by the Provost and the President and reviewed annually.
+- 4. Faculty development meetings or training may be required on an occasional basis at the discretion of the Provost. - B. Compensation. - 1.
+Annual faculty salary levels are based on the Faculty Salary Schedule established by the Provost and the President and reviewed annually.
 The salary guide is built upon criteria which include faculty categories, designations, and levels. - 2.
-The total compensation package will include those employment benefits available to all employees of the graduate school as established by the Human Resource office for all faculty with a .6 load or above.
+The total compensation package includes those employment benefits available to all employees of the graduate school as established by the Human Resource office for all faculty with a .6 load or above.